-Chandigarh Ayurved Centre facilitates you the best herbal treatment with the ‘Gall stone Remove Kit’, which is extremely useful in disintegration of the cholilithiasis in a natural way and also helps in reducing the symptoms related to the gall stone.
+Chandigarh Ayurved Centre facilitates you the best herbal treatment for chronic gall stones with the ‘Gall stone Remove Kit’, which is extremely useful in disintegration of the cholilithiasis in a natural way and also helps in reducing the symptoms related to the gall stone.
 This Kit has a total of 5 products – Sheetaprabha vati, Uerolex capsules, Uerolex syrup, Panchaguna churna, Sheet dhara.

 ALL PRODUCTS DESCRIPTION IN DETAIL: